storvik/emacs-lastpass/README.md

 # LastPass manager

-Interactive lpass manager can be invoked with `M-x lastpass-list-all`.
+Interactive lastpass manager can be invoked with `M-x lastpass-list-all`.
 Actions in `lastpass-list-all`:
 - `n` next line
 - `p` previod line